angular/angular/aio/content/guide/component-styles.md

 ### :host

-The template associated with a component defines the component's _host element_ (the element into which the component's template is rendered).
+Every component is associated within an element that matches the component's selector.
+This element, into which the template is rendered, is called the _host element_.
 The `:host` pseudo-class selector may be used to create styles that target the host element itself, as opposed to targeting elements inside the host.

 <code-example path="component-styles/src/app/host-selector-example.component.ts" header="src/app/host-selector-example.component.ts">